 Take a trip to the Bellarine Peninsula the best place to visit in Victoria.
-Discover gourmet food, wineries, seaside villages and vintage markets.
+Discover gourmet food, wineries, seaside villages, fantastic beaches, and vintage markets.

 Living on its doorstep we’ve long known of the delights it has to offer.
 And we’ve spent countless hours exploring all the Bellarine Peninsula things to do.

 The rest of the world is starting to catch on too, and we weren’t surprised to see this beautiful peninsula listed as one of Lonely Planet’s Top 10 Value Destinations of 2017.

 It’s a truly breathtaking destination with stunning sea views, beautiful farmlands, and the gorgeous Australian countryside.